JGCRI/hector/CODE_OF_CONDUCT.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the project leads, Kalyn Dorheim and/or Ben Bond-Lamberty.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the project leads, [Kalyn Dorheim](mailto:kalyn.dorheim@pnnl.gov) and/or Ben Bond-Lamberty (mailto:bondlamberty@pnnl.gov).
 All complaints will be reviewed and investigated promptly and fairly.

 Community leaders are obligated to respect the privacy and security of the